diegoddie/ecohotel_djangoproject/README.md

 The goal of this project is to implement a system of tracking consumption and energy produced by a hotel with photovoltaic panels.
 To achieve this I will use Django, Redis (a NoSQL database) and a Ethereum blockchain testnet.

 The exercise requires to create a web application that shows, in table format, the amount of energy produced and consumed every day by the hotel.
-At each entry (corresponding to what happens in the previous 24 hours) I will need to start a transaction on Ethereum Ropsten containing the two values in the note field.
+At each entry (corresponding to what happens in the previous 24 hours) I will need to start a transaction on Ethereum Goerli containing the two values in the note field.

 The features implemented in this project are:
 - A main page, accessible only to logged-in users, showing the table containing the values in question and the hash of the transaction